Dollhouse Miniatures: A World of Minis

 Dolls House Magazine Back small

 Now that you see how a magazine is made, you have the information needed to do additional projects of similar nature.
+Hope to see what you've all made in the future.

 Miniature Magazine Project - Cutting out the cover